The Great Ocean Road

 weekend.
 (20th-21st September)This classic old lighthouse was adorned with flags and the locals had created a carnival atmosphere, giving out pamphlets, offering guided tours, games for the children and selling crafts from tents.

 - Guided tours are by appointment on weekdays and in weekends and school holidays.
 Bookings are essential .

 Great Otway Park

 Back on the Great Ocean Road and travelling on through Apollo Bay into the Great Otway Park we visited the famous Cape Otway Lighthouse.
-A larger version of Split Point, it costs($15 per adult?) to go into the lighthouse grounds.
+A larger version of Split Point, it costs($17 per adult, $8 child, $42 per family ( September 2013 to go into the lighthouse grounds.

 Cape Otway Lighthouse – Australia’s Oldest